weskempa-liferay/liferay-object-data-dashboards/README.md

     | Label  | String    | Yes       |
     | Value  | Integer   | Yes       |

-3. Leave the object configuration in Company Scope
+3. Leave the object configuration in Company Scope (default).

 4. Return to the Details tab and publish your new object.